-Bridging loans are a type of short term loans that help you to buy a property before the sale of your existing property.
+Bridging loans are a type of short term loan that helps you to buy a property before the sale of your existing property.
 They are used to finance the gap between when you want to purchase something but are waiting for funds to become available by the sale of another thing.
 Often bridging loans are used by people in the real estate business but you can take them for many different purposes.
 When you take out a bridging loan you have to use your property as collateral.
-When you think of taking out a bridging loan you have to learn a lot of things such as what is bridging loan, how it works and where you can get it.
+When you think of taking out a bridging loan you have to learn a lot of things such as what is bridging loan is, how it works and where you can get it.
 Read on to find out the answers to all these questions.

 What Is A Bridging Loan?

 A Bridging loan is also known as gap financing, swing loans and interim financing.
 Bridging finance is a type of interest-only home loan.
 Its value is calculated on the basis of equity in your current property.
 It provides you with immediate cash flow when you need immediate funding.
-A bridging loan has a very high-interest rate and is backed by collateral such as a property or business inventory.
+A bridging loan has a very high interest rate and is backed by collateral such as a property or business inventory.
 It allows you to fulfil your current financial obligations.
 These loans are short term and usually up to one year.
 Homeowners can use bridging loans for the purchase of a new home while their existing one is on sale.

 How Does a Bridging Loan Work?